31 Jul 2014

 Minimalism as Simple Geometry

-A Black and White Minimalist Photo of Side view of Dual staircase openings in a building.
+A Black and White Minimalist Architecture Photograph of a Dual staircase.

 Black and White Minimalism